-ACTIVITY: Indirect or remote supervis sion Visit Leader: Visit Details: Date of Visit: Assessment by: D Date: Position: Significant Hazards and Associated Risks Those who might be harmed c Control Measures (CM's): Additional CM's required? red?
-Residual Ris /Medium /Lov Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, Gui Controls, including relevant sources of guidance .
-Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the gener RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) heck location as suitable for this mode of supervision Likelihood (1-4) Severity (1-4) Risk Level Environment / Location Check location as suitable for r this mode of supervision 0 Appropriate and effective con "dead-letter" drops / mobile 'ph Young people to be aware of bare minimum knowledge of th Poor decision making and leadership Previous experience of mana aging remote supervision situ uations 0 Preliminary visit of site by state ff responsible for supervisio n Visit Leader to plan supervision people on arrangements before visi it and brief staff and young Supervisors fully understand their responsibilities Young people will be assesse supervision is not considered s Young people to be briefed as s to required behaviour - Co ode of Conduct Generic risk assessment 'Generation of the second second
+ACTIVITY: Indirect or remote supervision Visit L Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Rat idual I ting (H tium /l ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, C ols, including relevant sources of gu Guidance from Provider, etc.).
+Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Environment / Location Check location as suitable 0 "dead-letter" drops / mobile ' • Young people to be aware propriate and effective communications system is in place e.g. check-points / d-letter" drops / mobile 'phones / "walkie-talkie" short wave radios ung people to be aware of starting point and end point / destination details as a minimum knowledge of the activity being undertaken.
+Poor decision making and leadership naging remote supervision site 0 , , , , , taff responsible for supervisio = Visit Leader to plan supervi people sion arrangements before vis it and brief staff and young Supervisors fully understan d their responsibilities • sed as competent (any individ d suitable will be directly supe Young people to be briefed as to required behaviour - Co ode of Conduct required General Considerations' review

 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rati dual F ing (Hi ium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Rat idual F ing (H dium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
 Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Becoming lost or confrontation with member of public Warn of 'stranger danger' Ensure no name badges are worn Clear guidelines/ code of conduct and emergency procedures set and understood.
-Young people remain in pairs or groups (buddy system - each responsible for named other) If appropriate, Issue 'emergency cards', briefing young people on what to do if they get separated (some information could be in the language of the country being visited) and maps could be issued Establish well-defined boundaries Some staff to permanently patrol the 'area' A central meeting point to be permanently staffed Young people to attend a central meeting point at regular intervals Rendezvous points and times set, pupils know how to contact staff - have mobile contact nos.
-0 Special needs and behaviour Group members assessed as competent and are appropriately briefed -any individual for whom indirect supervision is not suitable will be directly supervised Additional supervision to be arranged if required 0 Brief parents/carers Included in information to parents/carers Parents/carers informed of Code of Conduct and consent given 0
+Young people remain in pairs or groups (buddy system - each responsible for named other) If appropriate, Issue 'emergency cards', briefing young people on what to do if they get separated (some information could be in the language of the country being visited) and maps could be issued Establish well-defined boundaries Some staff to permanently patrol the 'area' A central meeting point to be permanently staffed Young people to attend a central meeting point at regular intervals Rendezvous points and times set, pupils know how to contact staff - have mobile 0 Special needs and behaviour Brief parents/carers Group members assessed as competent and are appropriately briefed -any individual for whom indirect supervision is not suitable will be directly supervised Additional supervision to be arranged if required Included in information to parents/carers 0 Parents/carers informed of Code of Conduct and consent given 0